Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

 16. Click on the job titles/dates
     * Verify you are taken to the corresponding parts of text

+### Feature tests
+When viewed on tablet/desktop:
+- On the Work History page there is an additional navigation menu on the left hand side.
+You can click on the dates in this timeline to jump to the appropriate section in the text.
+    1. Open the Work History page
+    2. Click on one of the dates
+    3. Verify the text jumps to the corresponding section
+- When the 'About me' page is loaded, the progressbars will load with an animation.
+The animation will fill the progressbars to their respective amounts.
+    1. Open the About me page
+    2. Verify the progressbars perform an animation
+    3. Verify the numbers appear correct with the amount the bar is filled
+- In the footer there is a link in the bottom left to download my C.V. in a pdf format.
+    1. Click on the link to download the cv in the bottom left of any page
+    2. Verify a new tab opens with the pdf file.
+Depending on the browser this may instead prompt a download.
+- In the footer on the bottom right there are links to my social pages.
+    1. Click on the LinkedIn link on the bottom right of any page
+    2. Verify the LinkedIn page of Elke Harmanny opens
+    3. Click on the GitHub link on the bottom right of any page
+    4. Verify the GitHub page of Elke Johannes opens

+When viewed on Mobile devices:

+*To test these, either open the website on a mobile device or use developer tools to set the browser width to that of a mobile device.*
+- On the work history page, there is a circular button on the bottom right.
+When clicked on, this button will open a menu containing all work history names and dates.
+When clicking on one, you will be taken to the corresponding section in the text.
+    1. Open the Work History page
+    2. Click on the circular button on the bottom right
+    3. Verify a menu opens above it
+    4. Click on one of the dates
+    5. Verify the text jumps to the corresponding section
+- When you click on the circular button on the Work History page, the inner teal circle will enlarge when the menu is active.
+After having clicked somewhere else on the page, this circle will shrink back again.
+    1. Open the Work History page
+    2. Click on the circular button on the bottom right
+    3. Verify the teal circle expands
+    4. Click somewhere else on the screen
+    5. Verify the teal circle shrinks back down again
+- When the Work History page is loaded, an animation is briefly played to draw attention to the circular button on the button right.
+The animation is that of a teal circle growing and shrinking in size 3 times.
+    1. Open the Work History page
+    2. Verify the circle in the bottom right of the page enlarges and shrinks down again
+    3. Verify this happened 3 times

 ## Bugs encountered
 1. The job text dissapears when you click on an item in the side-navigation.